HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/mark-ii.md

 ### Do I need an account with Pantacor?

-No, your Mycroft account handles everything and is the only account you need.
+No, your Chatterbox account handles everything and is the only account you need.

 ### What is pantavisor?

 Pantavisor is open source software from Pantacor that manages the containers on your device and handles the update processes.
 You can find the source code for it [here on Pantacor’s Gitlab](https://gitlab.com/pantacor/pantavisor).

 In more technical terms, Pantavisor is a device-side initrd base system which assembles a userland made up of one-to-many containers.
-On the Mark II, it starts the awconnect container, providing networking and connectivity, and the mycroft container that contains everything that runs the Mycroft application including mycroft-core, mycroft-gui, Skills and all the dependencies for these.
+On the Mark II, it starts the awconnect container, providing networking and connectivity, and the chatterbox container that contains everything that runs the Chatterbox application including chatterbox-core, chatterbox-gui, Skills and all the dependencies for these.

 For further information on Pantacor check out: